The Five Best South Florida Doughnuts to Devour for National Doughnut Day

 4. Bake Shack's S'Mores

-While people line up for hours at trending places Miami's Salty Donut and Mojo Donuts, Dania Beach's Bake Shack (238 S. Federal Hwy., Dania Beach) has its own South Broward following.
-The 22-seat eatery serves breakfast and lunch, but the real treats are the from-scratch doughnuts made by co-owner and baker Keith Freiman.
-He trained at the prestigious Culinary Institute of America, and later worked for renowned restaurants in New York City and Miami, including three-Michelin-star Picholine and Philippe by Philippe Chow.
-Today, he's offering up simple and pleasurable fare, including one of his most popular doughnuts: the S'mores, a decadent take on the campfire inspired treat.
-Just be sure to get there early: the shop opens at 6:30 a.m. on Friday, and is usually sold out of Freiman's dough by 1 p.m., just a few hours before they close up shop at 3 p.m.
+While people line up for hours at hot spots such as the Salty Donut and Mojo Donuts, Dania Beach's Bake Shack (238 S. Federal Hwy.) has its own south Broward following.
+The 22-seat eatery serves breakfast and lunch, but the real treats are the doughnuts made from scratch by co-owner and baker Keith Freiman.
+He trained at the prestigious Culinary Institute of America and later worked for renowned restaurants in New York City and Miami, including the three-Michelin-starred Picholine and Philippe by Philippe Chow.
+Today he offers simple and pleasurable fare, including one of his most popular doughnuts: the s'mores, a decadent take on the campfire confection.
+Just be sure to get there early: The shop opens at 6:30 a.m.
+Friday and is usually sold out of Freiman's dough by 1 p.m. before closing at 3.

 |